 Step 5: Iterate and Synthesize

-As data comes in, you’ll face three scenarios:
+As data arrives, you will face one of three scenarios:

-- Hypothesis confirmed: Great—refine the details and build your recommendation
+- Hypothesis confirmed: Refine the details, quantify the impact, and build your recommendation

-- Hypothesis partially confirmed: Adjust the hypothesis to match reality
+- Hypothesis partially confirmed: Adjust the hypothesis to match reality—perhaps the root cause is a combination of two branches

-- Hypothesis disproven: Pivot to an alternative hypothesis (this is not failure—it’s progress)
+- Hypothesis disproven: Pivot to the next-priority sub-hypothesis—this is progress, not failure

-The key is treating your hypothesis as a working theory, not an ego investment.
-Based on our work with McKinsey and BCG interviewers, candidates who gracefully pivot when their initial hypothesis is wrong often score higher than those whose first guess happens to be right but who can’t explain their reasoning.
+Based on our work with MBB interviewers, candidates who gracefully pivot when their initial hypothesis is wrong often score higher than those whose first guess happens to be correct.
+The ability to adapt signals intellectual honesty, which consulting firms value as much as raw analytical horsepower.

 Many candidates confuse hypothesis trees with issue trees.
-Here’s the distinction:
+They are complementary tools, not substitutes:

 | Dimension | Issue Tree | Hypothesis Tree |